meemoo/meemoo.github.io/_posts/2014-08-05-first-steps-for-noflo-webaudio.markdown

 webaudio](http://github.com/automata/noflo-webaudio) for now.
 So we should have an usable [noflo-flocking](http://github.com/automata/noflo-flocking) soon.

+We already have support for Web Audio API in Android (both Firefox and Chrome) so we can expect mobile music instruments in NoFlo in a near future!

+<iframe src="//player.vimeo.com/video/102201555?title=0&amp;byline=0&amp;portrait=0&amp;color=c9ff23" width="800" height="535" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 We started the [noflo-three](http://github.com/automata/noflo-three) components library to [Three.js](http://threejs.org) in this meanwhile too.
 I